Litter boxes in schools hoax: United States

 American football television commentator Tony Dungy posted a statement on Twitter promoting the hoax on January 18, 2023.
 After facing backlash, he deleted the tweet and later apologized.

 Lycoming County, Pennsylvania commissioner asking in September 2023 if any children in the county identify as "dogs or cats" and require litter boxes at a public meeting, to which the answer is "no", then asking if it is happening in other school districts.

 In August 2023, Fox News anchor Shannon Bream repeated the hoax, claiming that parents in northern Virginia had told her it was happening in their schools.

+In 2025, the FURRIES Act (full name: Forbidding Unlawful Representation of Roleplaying in Education Act) was proposed in Texas to prevent any animal-like behavior in schools that was based on this hoax.

 United Kingdom

 In January 2023, Aberdeenshire council repudiated claims made on social media that students at Banff Academy had taken part in dirty protests due to the non-provision of litter boxes for "furries".

 In November 2023, a school in Pontypool, Wales, wrote to parents in response to "a number of queries and concerns raised within the community" about the provision of litter trays to pupils, clarifying that no such trays existed.